winesapOS/winesapOS/README.md

 GRUB_BTRFS_SUBMENUNAME="Buttery Backups"
 ```

 Install the `apt-btrfs-snapshot` package.
-This will automatically take a BtrFS snapshot of the root `/` file system whenever `apt` makes a change to the system.
+This will automatically take a Btrfs snapshot of the root `/` file system whenever `apt` makes a change to the system.

 ```
 $ sudo apt-get install apt-btrfs-snapshot python3-distutils